roggc/rsc-ssr/README.md

 # RSC + SSR

-This is a setup for development with RSC (React Server Components) with SSR (Server Side Rendering).
+This is a setup for development with RSC (React Server Components) plus SSR (Server Side Rendering).
 There is another setup to develop with RSC but without SSR, can be found [here](https://github.com/roggc/rsc).

 With this setup you can build SPA's with React and hide secret keys to fetch an API in the server or fetch a database with Prisma in the server.
 It's a fullstack setup with React.